 Before Your Dinner Event – The Prep

 This is where it all starts.
-A good seminar with a strong call to action on a marketable topic is vital.
+A good dinner seminar with a strong call to action on a marketable topic is vital.
 Don’t wing it here.
 Effective seminar marketing is creating a message that resonates with your audience.
 Your topic should already be vetted and tested by other professionals or yourself.
 You start with the presentation because that dictates the other elements.

 This is a prospect’s first impression.
 It should always feel professional.
 You get what you pay for with flimsy postcards, and they don’t create a good first impression.
 The content is even more important.
 Remember that what you want to discuss isn’t nearly as important as what your potential responders want to learn about.

-The Marketing List:
+5. The Marketing List

 If you are in a high-net-worth market, be very aware of the percentage of ultra-wealthy people.
 The ultra-wealthy may be less likely to attend events.
+Do you go with digital or direct mail marketing invitations?
+Both have advantages and disadvantages.
+Whenever possible, do both.

 It’s better to have fewer dates with more people present.
 You need to have enough responders to create a buzz in the room.
 Having a room that seats 70 and only ten people show up just feels awkward.
 A packed room is the social proof people need to confirm that they made the right decision by attending.